Low Level Programming

 Ada is designed to be a reliable language by default, based as it is on static strong typing and high-level semantics.
 Many of the pitfalls that a developer must keep in the back of their mind with other languages do not apply in Ada, and are typically impossible.
 That protection extends to low-level programming as well, e.g., the Separation Principle.
-Nevertheless, low-level programming occasionally does require the ability to go beyond the safety net provided by the type rules and high-level language constructs.
+Nevertheless, low-level programming occasionally does require mechanisms that allow us to go beyond the safety net provided by the type rules and high-level language constructs.

-One such mechanism provides a way to circumvent the type system, a system otherwise rigidly enforced by the compiler (to our benefit).
+One such mechanism (unchecked conversion) provides a way to circumvent the type system, a system otherwise firmly enforced by the compiler on our behalf.
 Note that by "circumventing the type system" we do not include so-called "checked" conversions.
 These conversions have meaningful semantics, and are, therefore, allowed by the language using a specific syntax.
 This conversion syntax is known as "functional" syntax because it looks like a function call, except that the "function" name is a type name, and the parameter is the object or value being converted to that type.
 These conversions are said to be "checked" because only specific kinds of types are allowed, and the compiler checks that such conversions are indeed between these allowed types.

 Instead, this section discusses "unchecked" programming, so-called because the compiler does not check for meaningful semantics.
 There are multiple mechanisms for unchecked programming in Ada: in addition to circumventing the type system, we can also deallocate a previously-allocated object, and can create an access value without the usual checks.
 In all cases the responsibility for correct meaning and behavior rests on the developer.
 Very few, if any, checks are done by the compiler.
 If we convert a value to another type that generally makes no sense, for example a task object converted to a record type, we are on our own.
 If we deallocate an allocated object more than once, it is our fault and Bad Things inevitably result.

 Likened to "escape hatches," the facilities for unchecked programming are explicit in Ada.
-Their use is very clear in the source code, and is relatively heavy: each mechanism is provided by the language in the form of a generic library function that must be specified in a context clause ("with-clause") at the top of the file, and then instantiated prior to use (like any generic).
+Their use is very clear in the source code, and is relatively heavy: each mechanism is provided by the language in the form of a generic library subprogram that must be specified in a context clause ("with-clause") at the top of the file, and then instantiated prior to use, like any generic.
 For an introduction to generic units in Ada, see that section in the introductory Ada course: Introduction to Ada